Is there anything worse than sleepless nights? We find out what we can do to as runners for better sleep – and how that can help our running

-Sleep is one of the main components of recovery and as such should be prioritised just as highly as training, fuelling, and hydrating.
+Sleep is one of the main components of recovery.
+It should be prioritised just as highly as training, fuelling, and hydrating.
 Lack of quality sleep can lead to impaired cognitive function (casually known as ‘brain fog’), slower reaction times, reduced recovery, and even hormone imbalances.

 Running coach Alex Parren is passionate about helping us improve our sleep and notice the difference when we run.
-Here Alex’s five tips for optimising your sleep this autumn to maximise your training gains and improve your overall lifestyle and wellbeing.
+Here Alex’s five tips to help runners get better sleep to maximise training gains and improve wellbeing.

 1. Sort out your sleep schedule